 New York serves as a backdrop for a cast of characters in search of love, lust or lucre including a woman who makes awkward moves on the man renovating her SoHo loft, an embezzler, a sleazy artist and a phone psychic.

 The porn star Moon spends her time working, nursing her widowed father that has Parkinson disease and with her friends Jessie and Martine.
-Her boss Aronson gives a new contract to Moon to be signed.
-Moon has a blind date with Jessie's friend Kip and they feel a great attraction for each other.
-When Jessie asks Moon to test the fidelity of her boy-friend, Moon decides to offer the service to other customers.
-But when she meets the dangerous Terry, she reevaluates her life and her relationship with Skip.Written by
+Her boss Aronson gives a new contract to her to be signed.
+She has a blind date with Jessie's friend Kip and they feel a great attraction for each other.
+Meanwhile Jessie tells her that she wants to test fidelity of her fiance, Daniel.
+She helps her friend and they see his infidelity.
+And she thinks it would be a good business to make money by testing fidelity of men for their partners and decides to offer the service to other customers.
+But when she meets the dangerous Terry, she reevaluates her life and her relationship with Kip.Written by

 8 of 18 people found this review helpful.